 Spiking Neural Networks (SNNs) have recently emerged as a prominent neural computing paradigm.
-However, the typical shallow spiking network architectures have limited capacity for expressing complex representations, while training a very deep spiking network has not been successful so far.
-Diverse methods have been proposed to get around this issue such as converting off-line trained deep Artificial Neural Networks (ANNs) to SNNs.
-However, ANN-SNN conversion scheme fails to capture the temporal dynamics of a spiking system.
-On the other hand, it is still a difficult problem to directly train deep SNNs using input spike events due to the discontinuous and non-differentiable nature of spike generation function.
-To overcome this problem, we propose an approximate derivative method that accounts for leaky behavior of LIF neuron.
-This method enables training of deep convolutional SNNs with input spike events using spike-based backpropagation algorithm.
-Our experiments show the effectiveness of the proposed spike-based learning strategy on state-of-the-art deep networks (VGG and Residual architectures) by achieving the best classification accuracies in MNIST, SVHN and CIFAR-10 datasets compared to other SNNs trained with spike-based learning.
+However, the typical shallow SNN architectures have limited capacity for expressing complex representations while training deep SNNs using input spikes has not been successful so far.
+Diverse methods have been proposed to get around this issue such as converting off-the-shelf trained deep Artificial Neural Networks (ANNs) to SNNs.
+However, the ANN-SNN conversion scheme fails to capture the temporal dynamics of a spiking system.
+On the other hand, it is still a difficult problem to directly train deep SNNs using input spike events due to the discontinuous, non-differentiable nature of the spike generation function.
+To overcome this problem, we propose an approximate derivative method that accounts for the leaky behavior of LIF neurons.
+This method enables training deep convolutional SNNs directly (with input spike events) using spike-based backpropagation.
+Our experiments show the effectiveness of the proposed spike-based learning on deep networks (VGG and Residual architectures) by achieving the best classification accuracies in MNIST, SVHN and CIFAR-10 datasets compared to other SNNs trained with a spike-based learning.
 Moreover, we analyze sparse event-based computations to demonstrate the efficacy of the proposed SNN training method for inference operation in the spiking domain.

 \keywords{Spiking Neural Network \and Convolutional Neural Network\and Spike-based Learning Rule\and Gradient Descent Backpropagation\and Leaky Integrate and Fire Neuron}